Mpfk/appLaunchpad/README.md

 3. Create an Amplify App using the repository
 4. Set up production and devleopment branches

+Feel free to fork and add additional models which tie into your application.

 ## Table of Contents

 - [Directory Structure](#directory-structure)